BraghinAndrea/GSoC2025-project-log/final-report.md

 ### Discrete Spheres
 The challange of implementing physical particles was accepted as the representation of *ELEMENT_DISCRETE_SPHERE can be an interesting aspect for BRL-CAD. *ELEMENT_DISCRETE_SPHERE can be used in various FEA models and the ability to convert it can result in a appealing software carachteristic.
-Its implementation required new important formulations that can be found at [this pull request history](https://github.com/BRL-CAD/brlcad/pull/198#event-19425863706).
+Its implementation required new formulations that can be found at [this pull request history](https://github.com/BRL-CAD/brlcad/pull/198#event-19425863706).

 An example of converted geometry for a box full with particles of various random dimensions can be found below: